adamedx/autographps/ROADMAP.md

 * Rename Set-GraphItemProperty to Set-GraphItem
 * Rename Get-GraphUri?
 * Rename GraphObject to GraphItem
-* Add member filter to `Get-GraphType -member`
 * Change Add-GraphItemReference to New-GraphItemRelationship
 * Use relationship terminology rather than navigationproperty
-* For Get-GraphType Members, make this TransitiveMembers and make it return transitive members
 * Get-GraphToken should show current token scopes
 * Experiment with Format-GraphItem and color
 * Add autocomplete from last items